Mister-Hope/cheng-shang-portfolio/src/README.md

 ## News

+- 2024 I attended the graduation ceremony at the University of Tokyo on September 20 and was awarded a doctoral degree, with number: HAKU RI 7661.

 ## Representative Honors and Awards

 - 2023 Best Poster Award, [the 5th International Symposium on Quantum Physics and Quantum Information Sciences (QPQIS-2023)](http://en.baqis.ac.cn/news/detail/?cid=1764).